 Toddler sleep schedule

-A common daily sleep schedule looks like this:
+A common daily sleep schedule for toddlers might look like this:

 7 am: wake up